Stylized Water 2 documentation

 Seeing as development continues with Stylized Water 3, new features or improvements will not be backported to Stylized Water 2

-Instead the author of DWP2 will be offered a free license to SW3 to develop and maintain an integration, should they wish to.
+Instead the author of DWP2 will was offered a free license to SW3 to develop and maintain an integration, should they wish to so.

 Extensions